opensearch-project/data-prepper/docs/configuration.md

 The pipeline configuration file now supports an optional `version` attribute.
 This can help users ensure the pipeline configuration used is compatible with the running data prepper version.
-Data Prepper now compares the version supplied in the confirmation at start time and will throw an exception if the version in the pipeline is not compatible with the running Data Prepper version.
+Data Prepper now compares the version supplied in the confirmation at start time and will throw an exception if the version in the pipeline is greater than the running Data Prepper version.
 This attribute can be specified with a shorthand format with only the major version (i.e. `2`) or major and minor version (i.e. `2.1`).
-Data prepper will conclude equivalent versions, any shorthand format version with equivalent major version, and an equivalent major version with a previously released minor version are compatible.

 #### Version Compatibility Matrix